- Langside Campus

 Jobs and further study

-You may progress to Level 2 City & Guilds Technical Certificate in Floristry, which we offer on a full-time and part-time basis.
-This is dependent on successful achievement of a Level 1 floristry qualification and an appropriate reference from the course tutor.
+You may progress onto Level 2 City & Guilds Technical Certificate in Floristry, which we offer during the day on a full-time and part-time basis.
+This is dependent on successful achievement of a Level 1 Floristry qualification, 90% attendance and an appropriate reference from the course tutor.

 Entry requirements (minimum)